 You're introduced to the available pathways and minor options in Semester 2.

 The following years of study will depend on your interests and career goals.
-You can choose from papers from the Bachelor of Health Science and other AUT degrees.
+You can choose from courses from the Bachelor of Health Science and other AUT degrees.

 You can include one or two minors as part of your degree.
 You can choose from a range of minors across AUT - from education, business and health promotion, to history, New Zealand Sign Language and human resource management.
 Your minor(s) will be listed on your academic transcript when you graduate.

-To help you market yourself to future employers, you can also include papers in the following subject pathways to help you structure your degree and create an area of strength for your future career.
+To help you market yourself to future employers, you can also include courses in the following subject pathways to help you structure your degree and create an area of strength for your future career.
 This is entirely optional.
-We recommend you choose at least four papers from your chosen subject(s).
+We recommend you choose at least four courses from your chosen subject(s).

-* These papers are offered as intensive block courses, not weekly classes.
+* These courses are offered as intensive block courses, not weekly classes.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.